Are you worried about your child’s mental health, emotional well-being or behaviour?

 Developed by TIC+ Senior Counsellor Romina Bacon, the group is designed to inform and support parents, helping them to understand their child’s distress and discover effective strategies to improve their resilience.
 The group is also an opportunity for parents going through similar experiences to encourage, support and learn from each other in a safe and friendly environment.

 To reserve your place on one of our groups please complete the online Parent Support Group Referral Form.
-This form, and our other contact details, can also be found in the buttons on the bottom of our website.

 Please note: due to limited places: